Local tropicalizations of splice type surface singularities: Introduction

-The notion of Newton non-degeneracy (in the sense of Kouchnirenko~\cite{K 76} and Khovanskii~\cite{K 77}) is closely related to initial degenerations, which are at the core of tropical geometry.
-A regular sequence of convergent power series in $\CC\{z_1, \dots, z_n\}$ defining a germ $(X,0) \hookrightarrow \CC^n$ is a \emph{Newton non-degenerate complete intersection} if for each weight vector $\wu{}$ with positive entries, the associated initial forms $(\initwf{\wu{}}{f_i})_i$ determine hypersurfaces whose sum is a normal crossings divisor in the neighborhood of their intersection in the algebraic torus $(\CC^*)^n$.
+The notion of Newton non-degeneracy (in the sense of Kouchnirenko~\cite{K 76} and Khovanskii~\cite{K 77}) is clossely related to the notion of the initial form of a series relative to a weight vector, which lies at the core of tropical geometry (see~\autoref{sec:local-trop}, in particular~\autoref{def:initwf}).
+A regular sequence of convergent power series $(f_1,\ldots, f_s)$ in $\CC\{z_1, \dots, z_n\}$ defining a germ $(X,0) \hookrightarrow \CC^n$ is a \emph{Newton non-degenerate complete intersection system} if for each weight vector $\wu{}$ with positive entries, the associated initial forms $(\initwf{\wu{}}{f_i})_i$ determine hypersurfaces of the algebraic torus $(\CC^*)^n$ whose sum is a normal crossings divisor in the neighborhood of their intersection.
 This condition is automatically satisfied whenever the intersection is empty.
-Surprisingly, not many examples of Newton non-degenerate complete intersections are known in codimension two or higher. \autoref{thm:main1} contributes a large class of examples of singularities with this property.
+Surprisingly, not many examples of Newton non-degenerate complete intersection systems are known in codimension two or higher. \autoref{thm:main1} contributes a large class of examples of such systems.

 Newton non-degeneracy enables the resolution of the germ $(X,0) \hookrightarrow \CC^n$ by a single toric morphism.
 Indeed, works of Varchenko~\cite{V 76} (for hypersurfaces) and Oka~\cite[Chapter III, Theorem (3.4)]{O 97} (for complete intersections) show that such a morphism may be defined by a regular subdivision of the positive orthant refining the dual fan of the Newton polyhedron of each function $f_i$.
 Furthermore, the complete dual fan is not needed to achieve a resolution.
-Indeed,~\cite[Theorem III.3.4]{O 97} allows us to restrict to the subfan corresponding to the orbits intersecting the strict transform of the given germ, or, more generally, of any toroidal embedding.
+Indeed,~\cite[Theorem III.3.4]{O 97} allows us to restrict to the subfan corresponding to the orbits intersecting the strict transform of the given germ.

-The support of this subfan is the finite part of the so-called \emph{local tropicalization} of the embedding $(X,0) \hookrightarrow \CC^n$.
-This local version of the standard notion of tropicalization of a subvariety of an algebraic torus was first introduced by the last two authors in~\cite{PPS 13} as a tool to study arbitrary subgerms of $\CC^n$, or more generally, of any toric variety.
-The resulting fan is independent of the series defining the germ.
+The support of this subfan depends only on the ideal defining the germ $(X,0)$ but not on the particular generators $f_i$.
+It is the finite part of the so-called \emph{local tropicalization} of the embedding $(X,0) \hookrightarrow \CC^n$.
+This local version of the standard notion of tropicalization of a subvariety of an algebraic torus was first introduced by the last two authors in~\cite{PPS 13} as a tool to study arbitrary subgerms of $\CC^n$ or, more generally, arbitrary morphisms from analytic or formal germs to germs of toric varieties.